Idaho State Capitol: Attractions

 Attractions in the restored and expanded building include a gilded equestrian statue of George Washington and information about the historic trees that surrounded the capitol building before the grounds were cleared for underground construction.
 (Presidents Benjamin Harrison, Theodore Roosevelt, and William Taft planted trees on the property; Harrison planted a Water Oak, Roosevelt planted a Sugar Maple in 1903, and Taft planted the Ohio Buckeye in 1911.)
 The Golden Statue was carved by Charles Osner in 1869 from white pine, the state tree of Idaho.
 Osner worked by candlelight and took four years to finish the work.

 Details of the Capitol

 Tunnels connect the Capitol Building to the Supreme Court building and other government buildings on Capitol Mall to the east.
 Used daily by government employees, these tunnels are not accessible to the public, and could serve as bomb shelters to protect the governor and other public officials.

 A full-scale replica of the Liberty Bell (uncracked) occupies a site at the base of the stairs outside the Jefferson Street entrance.
 The bell is one of 53 commissioned in 1950 by the U.S. Treasury Department and presented to each of the states and is accessible to passersby who can ring it.

 The capitol faces southwest and looks down Capitol Boulevard, about a mile (1.6 km) in length.
 At its opposite end is the Boise Depot, built in 1925 on the rim of the first bench.

+Idaho’s Capitol Building is the only one in the United States heated by geothermal water.
+The hot water is tapped and pumped from a source 3,000 feet underground.